sarahaman/bookdown-start/docs/05-Descriptive-Statistics.md

 <img src="05-Descriptive-Statistics_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-## Printing type
+### Printing type

-The following is a comparison of how cards price in one type of printing corresponds to its price in another type of printing.
+This is a comparison of card price in one type of printing corresponds to its price in another type of printing.
 Often, higher prices in one type of printing correspond to higher prices in another.

 ```r
 q1 <-